 Screen Shot 2018-01-14 at 9.13.20 AM.png

 The last Clan Chief and heir to Scottish Feudal Barony residing in Scotland, by acknowledged primogeniture and in proper court standing, was James Spalding of Leith Mills, Jamaica and Georgia.
 This James Spalding was the son of Thomas Spalding who was born in Ashintully Castle to Sir David Spalding and Grizel Lyon.
 James’ son Thomas was named for his grandfather and was born on St Simons Island, GA USA in 1774.
 This Thomas Spalding, known as the Spalding of Sapelo, was the last British subject as heir apparent to his ancestral Baronial Estates and the Clan Chief of the Spalding Clan.
 His great grandson Randolph Spalding was the last male of the Ashintully and Morcloich line and died in 1954.
 Prior to his death he asked his cousin’s son Harold Willingham II of Marietta, Georgia to change his surname to Spalding so as to continue the direct bloodline that had been attached for centuries to the ancient hereditary title and estates.
 (In Scotland, unlike in England, abeyance has never existed.
 In the default of male heirs a Scottish peerage not limited in descent to the male line passes at once to the elder or eldest daughter or nearest female heir) Harold, eldest son of Elizabeth Spalding Wylly Willingham, chose not to change his surname.
-With male-preference primogeniture he was then recognized as next to hold the Spalding Clan Chief title.
 Harold Willingham II died childless in 2000.
+The direct line is from the Thomas Spalding Wylly descent older brother to Harold’s grandfather.
+In time hopefully a gathering of the Spalding can will take place and a descendant from the Thomas Spalding Wylly family can be chosen.

 The name of Spalding is armigerous and the clan chief title today goes unpursued, this creates an appearance of terminated descent but is not the case.
 The few remaining direct descendants of Thomas Spalding of Sapelo, who’s grandfather was the grandson of Andrew Spalding who received the Act of Ratification dated Whitehall 1 July 1677 and guaranteed by King Charles ll, ask that history not be distorted or deranged for the sake of title seeking or exploitation.